 Thanks to leaker Evan Blass (@evleaks), we have a clearer view of what to expect beyond the previous leaked render (seen earlier).
 And it sure looks like a bezel-lite OnePlus 5 at a glance.

 Now the screen takes up most of the face, much like the Galaxy S8, Google Pixel 2 XL, Huawei Mate 10 Pro, and other top Androids of today.
 That seems to be the big shift here: the move to an 18:9 screen that dominates the front of the phone.

 What about the fingerprint sensor?
-Well, we don't know yet – it's not on the front anymore, as that Android Authority render suggested, so it'll either be on the back in a Pixel-like fashion, or it'll be M.I.A. in an iPhone X-like fashion.
+Well, we don't know yet – it's not on the front anymore, so it'll either be on the back in a Pixel-like fashion, or it'll be M.I.A. in an iPhone X-like fashion.
 We suspect the former, but time will tell here.

 Nearly every other smartphone company seems to be going towards taller screens, and it makes sense that the OnePlus 5T would follow suit.
 Expect a modified version of the OnePlus 5's design here.

 Extra-tall is the order of the day – or this year, to be more precise.
 Rumours suggest that OnePlus will put an 18:9 display on the OnePlus 5T, expanding out from the standard 16:9 screen seen on the OnePlus 5.

 Leaks suggest that it'll be a 6in AMOLED display, but given the extra height, it ought to still be about as wide as the 5.5in 16:9 screen on the OnePlus 5.
 Don't expect a resolution bump, though: OnePlus is all about 1080p, and this one's pegged to come in at 2160x1080.

 Sounds right to us.
 Skipping Quad HD panels helps OnePlus keep its phone prices lower than some other flagship competitors, and we don't expect that to change in this generation, at least.